jlopez/ane-testflight/README.md

     // Lastly, you can tweak TestFlight internal settings TestFlight.setOptions({ logToConsole: false });

+When building an .ipa, you must:

+* Extract the libNativeLibrary.a found inside the .ane at /META-INF/ANE/iPhone-ARM-lib.
+* Move this library into the Flex SDK at lib/aot/lib

+Otherwise, linker errors will ensue.
+Alternatively, you can build your .ipa using the air-mk makefiles which will do this automatically.

 Look ma, no hands
 -----------------
 If you define a `TFTeamToken` property in your Info.plist, the